sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_dynamic_iframes/embedding_dynamic_iframes.md

 ## Responsive iframes
 Duration: 5

-Sigma provides a Javascript method that enables developers to dynamically adjust the iframe height based on the content's actual height.
+Sigma provides a Javascript method that enables developers to dynamically adjust the iframe height, based on the content's actual height.

 This is especially useful when the content inside the iframe can change dynamically, leading to different height requirements.

+**This can be used to fully address the scroll bar issues.**

-This method is `workbook:pageheight:onchange`, and is an "event" in Sigma.
+The method is `workbook:pageheight:onchange`, and is an "event" in Sigma.

 You can read about [Javascript actions in user-backed embeds here.](https://help.sigmacomputing.com/hc/en-us/articles/6797945342483-User-Backed-Embedding-)

 We can use this event to adjust the iframe's height in real-time, ensuring that the iframe always matches the height of its content.

-Here's are the step required to integrate the `workbook:pageheight:onchange` event, along with sample code:
+Here's are the steps required to integrate the `workbook:pageheight:onchange` event, along with sample code:

 **1: Listen for the Event:**<br>
 You'll need to add an event listener to the window object that listens for the message event.
 This is because cross-document communication (like between a parent page and an iframe) uses the postMessage method and message event.

 **2: Adjust the iframe Height:**<br>
-    When the event is received, you'll check if its type matches 'workbook:pageheight:onchange' and then adjust the iframe height based on the pageHeight value provided.
+    When the event is received, we check if its type matches 'workbook:pageheight:onchange' and then adjust the iframe height based on the pageHeight value provided.

 **3: Modified code:**<br>
 Here's the modified script to include the handling of the workbook:pageheight:onchange event: